A Beginner's Guide to Buying a Patio Umbrella

 When you're enjoying the outdoors, it's always nice to have a space that lets you and guests retreat from the sun.
-A patio umbrella creates the perfect shaded oasis to relax in during sunny weather.
-As you start searching, consider these different features and types of patio umbrellas, so you find the ideal one for your backyard.
+Whether you're enjoying casual conversation with friends and family or good book outside, a patio umbrella creates the perfect shaded oasis for relaxing in sunny weather.
+As you start searching, consider these different types of patio umbrellas and features, so you find the ideal one for your backyard.

 Cantilever or offset umbrellas are built with the stand on one side and a canopy that hangs off to the other side.